 Cons: While these devices are designed for more up-time than a typical PC, they possess very similar issues as workgroup sharing (access and security).

 Password changes still wreak havoc, users will lose their connection to the NAS from time to time and the device is typically stored in a closet somewhere where it can't be seen.
 Also, as hardware failures occur, users may not notice any blinking lights indicating failure until the physical device becomes unavailable.
 At least with a computer, you tend to know when something is going wrong.

-Microsoft Office 365 is an integrated experience of apps and services designed to help grow businesses.
+Microsoft 365 (formerly called Office 365) is an integrated experience of apps and services designed to help grow businesses.
 It comes in MANY different flavors but within this suite lies a way to alleviate the need for a server.